quentinducasse/decima/paper.md

 A neutron source is located at the center (0,0,0) inside the HEU fuel (cell 501),
 with an energy distribution corresponding to Cf-252 spontaneous fission and an anisotropic angular distribution.
-A PTRAC output is produced for 10,000 particle histories.
+A PTRAC output is produced for about 1000 particle histories.

 ---